 Currently UThukela Water (Pty) Ltd is the only External Service Provider of the Newcastle Municipality, for which bulk water services is being rendered.
 UThukela Water (Pty) Ltd is an Entity of Newcastle Municipality.
-Newcastle Municipality currently has a signed Service Level Agreement with UThukela Water that was renewed on the 21st of June 2019.
-Unfortunately UThukela Water did not meet any of planned targets set in the 2019/20 SDBIP.
-The main reason for not achieving the targets is that the information submitted from UThukela Water was insufficient, unreliable and the actuals could not be verified.
-Another reason for UThukela Water not achieving their targets was that the fact most planned meetings were not convened and the National Covid-19 Lockdown also negatively the entity's performance.
+Unfortunately UThukela Water did not meet any of planned targets set in the 2020/2021 SDBIP.
+The main reason for not achieving the targets is that the information submitted from UThukela Water that some KPI's were linked to addressing the resolutions from meetings such as board meetings, maintenance etc. Uthukela Water also did not implement maintenance resolutions as per the meetings convened.
+The following chart represents the Draft Assessment of UThukela Water's SDBIP for 2020/2021: